northox/nicht/README.md

 ## Authorization modules presently implemented:
 * MySQLi - one table group

-## Stupid Pass
+# Password quality enforcer
-[StupidPass.class.php] (https://github.com/northox/nicht/blob/master/lib/StupidPass.class.php) is a simple password quality enforcer which was found to be pretty effective.
-It implements 1337 speaking convertion (e.g. 1=i,4=a,0=o, etc), enforcing at least 8 characters password with multiple charsets (uppsercase, lowercase, numeric, special) and restricting use of common password based on latest password analysis (sony, phpbb, etc).
+To prevent common password attacks, [StupidPass.class.php] (https://github.com/northox/nicht/blob/master/lib/StupidPass.class.php) has been integrated.
+It implements 1337 speaking convertion (e.g. admin=@dm1n : 1=i,4=a,0=o, etc), enforcing at least 8 characters password with multiple charsets (uppsercase, lowercase, numeric, special) and restricting use of common password based on latest password analysis (sony, phpbb, etc).

+# Performance
+We'll post some benchmark results shortly.

+# Template system
+We use PHP directly since the moment we measured the performance impacts of commons templating systems.
+However, if needed you can easily integrate most templating system.
+We tested Smarty, Template lite and Savant3.

 # License
 BSD license.
 In other word it's free software, free as in free beer.